upgradeya/upgradeya-redmine/README.md

 ### Automatic Configuration

 `./script/initialize_redmine.sh`

+At this point http://localhost should show a running Redmine instance.

 If you receive any errors then you can remove the mariadb container with `fig stop mariadb && fig rm mariadb && fig up -d` and try the manual configuration process.